 My Story – The Beginning

 Once upon a time, a baby girl was born in the very heart of a big old place named Texas.
-As I grew into childhood, I also very much identified with the Lone Star state as my home.
+As I grew into childhood, I also very much identified with the Lone Star state as my home on earth.

 In addition to my mom and dad, my grandmothers were very influential in my younger years.
 I know beyond a doubt they prayed for me, impacting my life for all eternity.
 My three siblings and I spent much time at our grandparents’ farm during the summer, and once a week my grandmother would load all four of us in her car for a trip to the library.